UK competition watchdog has music streaming in its sights | Technology

 - United Kingdom

-Britain's competition regulator plans to launch an investigation into music streaming to see whether a sector dominated by platforms such as Spotify and Apple works for consumers.
+Britain's competition regulator plans to launch an examination of the music streaming market to see whether a sector dominated by platforms such as Spotify and Apple works for consumers.

-A British report on the sector showed that there was a total of 139 billion audio streams in 2020.
-Despite the growth, artists have long complained that they do not get a fair share from streaming platforms.
-The UK parliamentary report also noted that the three major music companies, Universal, Sony, and Warner, also covered up to 75% of the UK recording market and had close ties with streaming platforms, prompting them to question the competition in the sector.
+A British report on the sector showed that there were 139 billion audio streams in total last year.
+Despite the growth, artists have long complained that they do not receive a fair share from streaming platforms.
+The UK parliamentary report also noted that the three major music companies, Universal, Sony, and Warner , also covered up to 75% of the UK recording market and had close ties with streaming platforms, prompting lawmakers to question the level of competition in the sector.

-A market study is used to examine a sector and decide if an intervention is needed.
-Outcomes can include asking the government to change regulations, encouraging businesses to self-regulate, taking action against firms, and a full, in-depth investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)